-The station would serve the northern portion of the Bayview-including the new Southeast Community Center, the Islais Creek industrial area and the southern part of the Dogpatch.
-While mostly outside the 1⁄2 mile walkshed of residential or commercial neighborhoods, this station is around 1⁄2 mile from the intersection of Third Street and Evans Avenue, and today is directly connected to Potrero Hill and Hunters Point by transit.
+The station would serve the northern portion of the Bayview--including the new Southeast Community Center,, the Islais Creek industrial area and the southern part of the Dogpatch.
+While mostly outside the 1⁄2 mile walkshed of residential or commercial neighborhoods, this station is around 1⁄2 mile from the intersection of Third Street and Evans Avenue, and is directly connected to Potrero Hill by transit and would connect directly to the Hunter Point Shipyard project in the future.

 Both northbound and southbound platforms could be accessed from Evans Avenue from the north, and Jerrold Avenue from the south.
-The station would serve nearby neighborhoods primarily via transit connections, bicycle routes, and passenger drop-off.
+The station would serve nearby neighborhoods primarily via transit connections, bicycle routes and passenger drop-off.